JDKaim/JDKaim/README.md

 ### Hi there 👋

 ## 🚀 About Me:
 Hi!
-I'm JD Kaim, a former Software Engineering Intern at GitHub and a senior in the CS program at the University of Washington.
+I'm JD Kaim, a senior in the CS program at the University of Washington.
 I'm excited to contribute to innovative projects, learn from industry leaders, and make a meaningful impact in the software development world.

 ## 💼 Work Experience